thankscitizen/opentdf/README.md

 ## Quickstart

 Do you want a quick, local demonstration of OpenTDF?
-See [Quickstart](quickstart)
+See [Quickstart](quickstart).

+Do you need to install on an isolated cluster (i.e. an air-gapped intranet)?
+See [Offline](examples/offline).

 ## Integrate